Table of Contents

 What is Make?

-Make is a third party automation tool that allows you to connect Knack to other third party services.
-With Make, you build simple automations for repetitive tasks that move your data from one app to another or trigger events in other apps automatically.
+Make is a third-party automation tool that allows you to connect Knack to other third-party services.
+With Make, you build simple automation for repetitive tasks that move your data from one app to another or trigger events in other apps automatically.

-What can you do with an Make Integration?
+What can you do with a Make Integration?

 Need to send a Slack message when a new record is created in Knack?
 No problem.
 You can even move data into your Knack app.
 For example, you can create a new record in Knack when a new bank transfer is added in Xero.